Developer Guide

 In order to simplify the error messages displayed via the GUI whenever a user enters an invalid command or non-conforming command format,

 the display of in-app guidance and help messages has been abstracted away from the specific command.
-As a result, the existing HelpCommand
+As a result, the existing HelpCommand was

 revamped and expanded to display in-app guidance, consisting of the following details for a specified command: